GONZOsint/gitrecon/README.md

 cd gitrecon/
 python3 -m pip install -r requirements.txt
 ```
-It is possible to use a [Github access token](https://github.com/settings/tokens) by editing line 23 of the gitrecon.py file
+It is possible to use a [Github access token](https://github.com/settings/tokens) by editing line 3 of the modules/github_recon.py file.
+This will prevent a possible API ban.

+It is possible to use a [Gitlab access token](https://gitlab.com/-/profile/personal_access_tokens) by editing line 3 of the modules/gitlab_recon.py file.
+This will prevent a possible API ban.
 ```
 token = '<Access token here>'
 ```